coveo/source.coveo.com/_posts/2020-09-04-Coveo-and-WCAG.md

 A user likely interacts with the Coveo JavaScript Search Framework for the front end search experience.
 For this reason, Coveo has taken steps to ensure that the framework is up to WCAG standards.
 Specifically, Coveo is compliant with (to just name a few):

--keyboard functionality
+- keyboard functionality
--font colors and sizes
+- font colors and sizes
--focus order
+- focus order
--correct page titles
+- correct page titles
--language automation
+- language automation
--page parsing
+- page parsing

 ## ARIA Landmarks, Alt Text, and Color